The Diary of Alicia Keys: Writing and recording

 Apart from Easy Mo Bee, new collaborators on The Diary of Alicia Keys included Timbaland, Kanye West, and Dre & Vidal.
 Timbaland co-wrote and produced "Heartburn", the only track recorded at Hit Factory Criteria in Miami, while West composed and produced "You Don't Know My Name".
 Harold Lilly, who co-wrote it, and then-obscure John Legend contributed background vocals to the latter.
 Keys fortuitously met Dre & Vidal as they were working on Usher's Confessions (2004) at the same studio as her.
 They ultimately collaborated during a three-day session at Quad, writing and producing "So Simple" together.
 For "So Simple", Keys introduced her alter ego Lellow, which Keys' collaborators would refer to her as whenever she recorded influenced by hip-hop, as a "featured artist".
-After the sessions at Quad, the track was finished at The Crib in Philadelphia.
+After the Quad sessions, the track was finished at The Crib in Philadelphia.
 Recording and production of tracks such as "You Don't Know My Name" and "If I Ain't Got You", at The Hit Factory, was interrupted by the August 14–16, 2003 Northeast blackout.
 By the time The Diary of Alicia Keys reached its completion in November 2003, Keys had already embarked on the album's promotional tour across Europe.
-"When You Really Love Someone", "Feeling U, Feeling Me", and "Slow Down" were partly or fully recorded at Sarm West in London.
-"Diary", for which Stokley Williams of Mint Condition originally provided additional vocals, was finished at the Soundwise Studio in Amsterdam, after Jermaine Paul, who joined Keys as a background vocalist for the promotional tour, was deemed better suited for the song.
+"When You Really Love Someone", "Feeling U, Feeling Me", and "Slow Down" were partly or fully recorded at Sarm West in London, while "Diary" was finished at the Soundwise Studio in Amsterdam.
+Stokley Williams of Mint Condition originally provided additional vocals for "Diary", before Jermaine Paul, who joined Keys as a background vocalist for the promotional tour, was chosen as the guest vocalist.
 "Harlem's Nocturne", the final track recorded for the album, was recorded at Plus XXX in Paris and finished at The Hit Factory in New York, where The Diary of Alicia Keys was mastered by Herb Powers, Jr.